-Vine members are invited based on the quality (not necessarily quantity) of their Amazon reviews.
+Vine members, or Vine Voices, are invited based on the quality (not necessarily quantity) of their Amazon reviews.

-If you are consistently posting helpful, substantial, detailed reviews of Amazon products that are ranked as “highly helpful” by other shoppers, you could be chosen.
+If you are consistently posting useful, substantial, detailed reviews of Amazon products you’ve purchased yourself that are ranked as “highly helpful” by other shoppers, you could be chosen.

-Set a goal to land on Amazon’s top 10,000 reviewer list.
+One goal you should set is to land on Amazon’s top 10,000 reviewer list.
 You’ll notice that the top reviewers have done thousands of reviews, but it’s not absolutely required.
 If you look through the pages, you’ll see reviewers in the top 100 who only have hundreds of reviews.
 Quality over quantity!

 Taxes!
-You’ll need to file a 1099 tax form if you’ve received $600 or more in free products over the course of one year.
+You’ll need to file a 1099 tax form and pay taxes if you receive free products worth a combined retail value of $600 or more over the course of one year.

 You’ll have to decide if the products you receive are worth the taxes you’ll pay on them.

-Keep in mind you get to choose which items you want to review (and keep), so you won’t be paying taxes on two microwaves and five vacuums that you never wanted in the first place.
-Instead, think of it like paying a tiny bit for items you want (instead of thinking of the products as totally “free”).
+Luckily, you get to choose which items you want to review (and keep) so you won’t be paying taxes on two microwaves and five vacuums that you never wanted in the first place.
+Instead, think of it as paying a tiny bit for items you want (instead of thinking of the products as totally “free”).

-5. Can I make money selling the items on eBay after I’m done reviewing them?
+8. Can I sell the items on eBay after I’m done reviewing them?

 Nope, sorry.
 Items cannot be sold after receiving them in exchange for a review.

-6. Realistically, what kinds of items will I be reviewing?
+9. Realistically, as an Amazon reviewer, what kinds of items will I be testing?

-Before you have visions of free big screen TVs and luxury grills making their way to your humble abode, you should note that most of the reviewable products are small, as opposed to the big-ticket freebies we fantasize about.
+Before you have visions of free big-screen TVs and luxury grills making their way to your humble abode, you should note that most of the testing products are small, as opposed to the big-ticket freebies we fantasize about.

-Above all, you can take charge of what you review by becoming an expert in a product category that you want to receive products for.
+Above all, you can take charge of what you review by becoming an expert in a product category that you want to receive products from.

 Review opportunities are also limited to what’s in your product queue.
 You have to get through your queued products by posting thoughtful reviews within 30 days before you’re allowed to request more.

-7. Do I need to have a blog or a social media following to become an Amazon Vine Member?
+10. Do I need to have a blog or a social media following to become an Amazon Vine member?

-Tip: If you do have a strong social following, try posting your reviews to your followers who are interested in the product.
+TIP: If you have a strong social media presence, try posting your reviews to your followers who are interested in the product.
 They may click the link and naturally vote that your review was helpful, which would increase your reviewer ranking.

 Kind of.
 It’ll be infinitely easier if you’re an influencer of sorts and you have a social media following.
 (For example, Giveaway Service only works with social media influencers.)

-Another thing to look at is sites that offer steep discounts, because they’re working with Amazon sellers who want to increase visibility for their products.
-This is the reason Amazon Vine exists as well — to help sellers, new and growing, to get more buzz around their items and thereby to build their Amazon business.
-(I’m talking about third-party sellers here, not direct sellers or brands.)
-These won’t be free products, but can be steep discounts.
+Another thing to look at are sites that offer steep discounts because they may indicate they’re working with Amazon sellers who want to increase visibility for their products.
+This is the reason Amazon Vine exists as well — to help sellers, new and growing, to get more buzz around their items and thereby build their Amazon business.
+(We’re talking about third-party sellers here, not direct sellers or brands.)
+These won’t be free products but can be steep discounts.

-Here’s a little list of companies who either offer free products in exchange for a review or some sort of action (maybe a shout out on your social platform).
-Or they offer products at a heavy discount and they’re hoping you’ll leave a review.
+Here are two companies that offer free products in exchange for a review or some sort of an action (maybe a shout-out on your social platform).
+Or they offer products at really low prices hoping you’ll leave a review.